To discuss Nonograms (creating, solving, by computer, by hand, theoretical, legal issues (about which I know nothing, btw), resources)

 Seven emails included only a screenshot of the competition page, without trace of its source.
 These people expected me to do their work to transcribe the image into a machine-readable format, and I doubt they have any interest in Nonograms.

-original site in an HTML mail, which the mail
+in an HTML mail, which the mail client of any

 Four people (who only provided a screenshot) stressed the urgency or importance of receiving a solution, two of them giving a date — but still none of them said what the puzzle was for.

 The competition only required a simple description of the solution, not the solution itself.
 Two people (who only provided a screenshot) stated that they only required a description.
 How about that?!
 They not only wanted me to tediously transcribe the puzzle from the image and send it through the solver, but they even wanted me to interpret the solution image for them! — to win them a prize! — which they don't even mention! — The cheek!

 They are lucky I didn't respond with ‘donkey’ or something…